Last updated: May 3rd, 2023

 However, St Croix can’t beat the large number of trails within the Virgin Islands National Park.

 St. Croix and St. John have quite similar accommodations.
-Both US Virgin islands offer beachfront villas, all-inclusive resorts, and secluded bungalows and cottages.
+The US Virgin Islands offer all inclusive resorts, beachfront villas, and secluded bungalows and cottages.

 Starting off with St. Croix, there are beachfront hotels to the west and north and an island resort called The Hotel on the Cay, just off the coast near Christiansted.
 Whether you’re looking for a comfortable place to rest every day or a resort with a packed amenities list, you can find one in Saint Croix.